 Best Practices for Equal Opportunity Liaisons

-The work of Equal Opportunity Liaisons shall consist of assisting their administrators, deans, vice presidents, chairs, directors, in developing and implementing an effective and responsive Equal Opportunity and Equity Accountability Program.
+The work of Equal Opportunity Liaisons shall consist of assisting their administrators, deans, vice presidents, chairs, directors, in developing and implementing an effective and responsive Equal Opportunity Program, Equity Accountability Program, and Affirmative Action Plan.
 In addition to ensuring equal opportunity for all applicants in the search process, their work focuses on the recruitment and retention of underutilized persons in their respective colleges/divisions.

 EOLs assist the Diversity, Inclusion and Equal Opportunity Office in the development, implementation and monitoring of diversity, equity and affirmative action programs.
-They are nominated by their Vice President or dean and appointed by the Associate Vice President for Diversity, Inclusion and Equal Opportunity.
-New appointees are required to attend a three-hour briefing conducted by DIEO and the Provost's Office.
-Their participation in one of the two EOL annual sessions/workshops organized by DIEO is required for reappointment.
+They are appointed by their Vice President or dean and the appointees’ names are given to the Chief Diversity Officer of the Diversity, Inclusion and Equal Opportunity (DIEO) Office.

 Duties and Responsibilities

-- Ensuring compliance with the USF Faculty, A&P, and USPS Recruitment and Selection Guidelines
+- Ensuring compliance with the USF Faculty, Administrative, and Staff Recruitment and Selection Guidelines

-- Know and Understand USF’s Equal Opportunity, Equity Accountability Policy and Affirmative Action Policy (DIEO policy) as these policies pertain to the search, recruitment, and hiring processes.
+- Know and Understand USF’s Equity Accountability Plan and Affirmative Action Plan as these plans pertain to the search, recruitment, and hiring processes.

 - Conduct annual review of college/division’s diversity progress as recruiting plans are formulated.